Area Command Community Service Request

 Do not submit a Service Request if you need to file a police report for investigation.

-Some police reports can be filed online.
+Some police reports can be filed using the online police report filing system.
 All other types of police reports can be filed in person at your nearest Area Command.

 Examples of Service Requests: